pjn51/brainweb-2/Meetings/IMT/2022-06-03 OoO with Hayden.md

 ---
 # ✅ Topics to discuss
 - [[Marxism vs Queer Theory (2020)]]
+- Their contact, Fern, was invited to branch, didn't attend.
+Status report?

 # ✏️ Notes
 - Class society, oppression, and culture